11/7/2024

 Chris Ferraro

 Sure.
-So the thing I would say on that on that front is, you know, there's there's there's physical site constraints.
-Right.
-So today we have we have a we have a single large data center facility where we where we host all of our Bitcoin mining on site at Helios.
-And doing a project of this size is going to require a pretty big retrofit of that facility in addition of backup powergen and redundant systems all across all across the entire site.
-And so to to do a project of that size, I would just give you guidance that the minimum size requirement is is pretty large because of the disruption to the existing operations is logistically is going to be very real.
-So, you know, or or to my eyes, like you should expect a deal of pretty a pretty meaningful size just because logistically, practically speaking, a big portion of the size after you retrofit and expand it.
+So, The thing I would say on that front is, you know, there's physical site constraints, right?
+So today we have a single large data center facility where we host all of our Bitcoin mining on-site at Helios.
+And doing a project of this size is going to require a pretty big retrofit of that facility in addition of backup data. power gen and redundant systems all across the entire site.
+And so to do a project of that size, I would just give you guidance that the minimum size requirement is pretty large because of the disruption to the existing operations is logistically is going to be very real.
+So you know, order magnitude-wise, like, you should expect a deal of pretty meaningful size just because logistically, practically speaking, a big portion of the size is going to have to be retrofitted and expanded.

 speaker

 I appreciate that.
-Maybe just operationally, should we think about this as being tenant managed and maybe one more if I can just on the design process of the data center.
-Have you engaged in design firms or how much much work is happening now with the hyperscaler on that front?
+Maybe just operationally, should we think about this as being tenant-managed?
+And maybe one more, if I can, just on the design process of the data center, have you engaged any design firms or how much How much work is happening now with the hyperscaler on that front?

 speaker